Texas Tier II Reporting

 Here are some examples of how proper Tier II reporting could have helped prevent environmental or chemical disasters in Texas:

-• West Fertilizer Explosion (2013): The fertilizer plant that exploded was storing large amounts of ammonium nitrate but failed to file a Tier II report.
-Better reporting could have informed first responders of the risk.
+- West, TX Fertilizer Explosion (2013): The fertilizer plant that exploded was storing large amounts of ammonium nitrate but failed to file a Tier II report.
+Improved and thorough Tier II reporting could have better prepared first responders for the risks, potentially mitigating the impact of the explosion.

-• ITC Deer Park Fire (2019): The petrochemical storage facility underestimated chemical inventories in their Tier II filing.
-Complete reporting could have better prepared for the large fire.
+- ITC Deer Park Fire (2019): The petrochemical storage facility experienced a massive fire that released hazardous chemicals into the environment.
+Ultimately, the facility had underestimated chemical inventories in their Tier II filing.
+More comprehensive reporting could have better prepared emergency responders and planners for the incident.